richardanaya/MagicBlog/README.md

 # MagicBlog

-Check the app out on
+Check the app out on https://mysterious-spire-72024.herokuapp.com/

+#Tech Used
+Auth0 for authorization
+Firebase for realtime data model and business logic Heroku for hosting
+React+Redux+WebPack

 ```bash
 npm install